0x1hue/DockerNode/README.md

     volumes:
       - ./app:/app
 ```
-We then place `package.json` under `app/` along with the rest of our application-speicif sourceode.
+We then place `package.json` under `app/` along with the rest of our application-specific sourceode.

 ## Using with PNPM